 Despite this, the sources are too equivocal, sycophantic and/or unreliable to be certain about anything.
-R Allen Brown once quipped that the only certainty about the battle is that the Normans won, and he is right.
-As a result, we approach our conjectures with caution, often prefacing them "we think" (130 of these), "we guess" (26), "we interpret this to mean", "surely", etc. It makes our Battle of Hastings theory sound less authoritative than others, because they use more assertive terms such as "This proves ..." and "Certainly then, ...".
-Their authors are deluding themselves.
+R Allen Brown once quipped that the only certainty about the battle is that the Normans won.
+He is right.
+We therefore preface conjectures with "we think" (130 of these), "we guess" (26),

+"we interpret this to mean", "surely", etc. We know this makes it sound woolly compared to other Battle of Hastings theories because they are always more assertive saying "This proves ..." or "Certainly then, ...", etc. Their authors are deluding themselves.
 We are only 99% confident in our own theory, and it is far more thorough than any other we have seen.
 Indeed, none of the others even answer basic questions, like: "Why did Harold not stay in London?" and "Why did Harold go close enough to the Norman army to have any possibility of losing a battle?".

 We should perhaps explain that we trust all and none of the contemporary accounts.
-Most of them were written in Normandy to glorify Norman culture or their Norman patron.
+Most were written in Normandy to glorify Norman culture and/or their Norman patron.
 Troop numbers, casualty figures and heroic deeds cannot be trusted in any of them.
-The most detailed accounts - Wace, Carmen, Poitiers and Jumièges - are sycophantic.
+The two most detailed accounts - Wace and Carmen - are also among the most sycophantic.
 Baudri and Carmen are romanticised poems.
 The rest are chronicles, liable to cause confusion through their abridgement.
 None of the authors were present at the battle.
 Only the least trustworthy of them could have visited the site.
 Any part of the accounts might be based on faulty sources.
 Despite this, there is no obvious reason why any of the authors - bar the monks of Battle Abbey - would invent place names, place descriptions, troop movements or major events.
 And these statements form a coherent narrative with no major contradictions.